Peterborough

 • Crown 8 Duck Street Elton PE8 6RQ Telephone(01832) 280232

-Listed building on the village green that is pre-1700.
-Rebuilt in 1985 after a major fire in stone with thatched roof.
-Large comfortable bar with beamed ceiling and inglenook fireplace.
+Listed 17th century stone building with a thatched roof. on the village green.
+Rebuilt in 1985 after a major fire.
+Large comfortable bar with a beamed ceiling and inglenook fireplace.
 Separate snug and Orangery restaurant.
-Regular GBG entry.
-Four to six real ales normally available.
-No food Sunday evenings or Mondays.
+Three or four real ales normally available.
+No food Sunday evenings, Mondays or Bank Holidays.
 Eight 5-star letting rooms with free WiFi.

 • Etton